Luke Digby

-Luke Digby (born 5 February 2001) is a British figure skater.
-With pair partner, Anastasia Vaipan-Law, he is a four-time British national champion (2022–2025) and the 2024 CS Warsaw Cup silver medalist.
+Luke Digby (born 5 February 2001) is a British retired figure skater.
+With pair partner, Anastasia Vaipan-Law, he is a five-time British national champion (2022–2026) and the 2024 CS Warsaw Cup silver medalist.

 Personal life

 Digby was born on February 5, 2001.
 In February 2024, he became engaged to his girlfriend, former British ice dancer, Megan Morley.

 Career

 Early years and singles career

 Digby began skating in 2007 at iceSheffield as a single skater.

 Digby participated at 2017 European Youth Summer Olympic Festival, where he finished eighth and then went on to place sixth at the 2017 Volvo Open Cup.
 He competed at the 2017 Junior Nationals, placing fifth.

 Digby also won side-to-side Junior Nationals in 2018 and 2019.
 Nevertheless, his best international result was second place at the 2018 Torun Cup.
 He also finished eighth at the 2018 Minsk Arena Ice Star and fourth at the 2018 Volvo Open Cup.
 His only performance at the JGP in Egna was scored in eighteenth place.
 He also competed at two JGP in 2018, twelfth in Slovakia and eleventh in Lithuania.
 His last international ISU competition in single skating was the World Junior Championships.
 He finished in forty-third place with 40.37 points and did not advance to free skating.